-Ensure you’re counting every meaningful action accurately
+Ensure that you’re counting every meaningful action accurately

-Track how you count conversions based on the the type of conversion you're tracking.
+Track how you count conversions based on the type of conversion you're tracking.
 You can choose to count every conversion that happens after a click, or only one conversion that happens after a click.

 Only use every when additional value is added with the extra conversion.
-For example, a visitor signing up to run two charity races after a single ad click is something you would want to track as 2 conversions, so select every.
+For example, a visitor signing up to run two charity races after a single ad click is something you would want to track as two conversions, so select every.

 Determine your conversion window